tadaguides/reset/stories/coding_interviews.md

 1042.
 Flower Planting With No Adjacent
 1129.
 Shortest Path with Alternating Colors
 1136.
 Parallel Courses

-Round 4: The fourth interview focused on System Design.
+* Round 4: The fourth interview focused on System Design.
 The problem was the unlike most leetcode questions where there exists a clearly optimal method or strategy to solve the problem (ie. all above examples have a "category" or "flavor" or "type" of problem).
 This System Design problem really threw me for a loop because I have perfectionist tendencies.
 The most similiar leetcode problem I could find would be 1247.
 Minimum Swaps to Make Strings Equal.
 I looked at this problem for an hour trying to calculate a simple and concise "formula".
 However, there is no "formula" that I could find.
 Instead this problem required some unique reasoning.
 For me, this fourth interview question was by far the hardest interview question since it required similar unique reasoning.

-Round 5: The lunch "interview" was awesome.
+* Round 5: The lunch "interview" was awesome.
 All food at Google is free, so I chowed down on some amazingly tasty fish and learned more about Google during a casual lunch in the downstairs cafeteria.

-Round 6: The behavioral interview was performed in usual, industry expected manner.
+* Round 6: The behavioral interview was performed in usual, industry expected manner.

 Summary and Advice:

-Don't try to "fake" it.
+* Don't try to "fake" it.
 Either you actually know algorithms and data structures XOR you know about algorithms and data structures.
 This small difference is a huge difference!
 It is impossible to "fake" algorithmic thinking and understanding.
 Objective measurement of your individual performance can be derived from weekly leetcode.com contests.

-There are 3 stages to acquire a new skill:
+* There are 3 stages to acquire a new skill:

-Cognitive: focused thought required to perform a task
+1. Cognitive: focused thought required to perform a task
-Associative: improved accuracy and efficiency, much less concentration required to perform a task
+2. Associative: improved accuracy and efficiency, much less concentration required to perform a task
-Autonomous: perform task automatically with barely any concious effort at all with optimal accuracy and efficiency In order to "pass" the onsite interview, I strongly feel that one needs to be at the autonomous stage for understanding and coding all basic algorithms and data structures.
+3. Autonomous: perform task automatically with barely any concious effort at all with optimal accuracy and efficiency

+* In order to "pass" the onsite interview, I strongly feel that one needs to be at the autonomous stage for understanding and coding all basic algorithms and data structures.
 Google provides candidates more than enough preparation material to understand what "basic" means (ie. Trees, Graphs (BFS/DFS/DFS+BT), DP (top-down/bottom-up), Stacks/Queues, Hash Tables, etc.).
 I estimate studying 10-20% of the preparation material provided by Google a few weeks prior to interviews; it's significant amount of information to "digest" in a short period of time.

-A Rubik's cube can be used as a canonical physical example of autonomous algorithmic understanding.
+* A Rubik's cube can be used as a canonical physical example of autonomous algorithmic understanding.
 Check out this YouTube video of 2 solutions.
 An astute observer will notice that I definitely "messed up" a handful of times while solving both the Beginner's Method as well as the Fridrich Method.
 However, I do not beat myself up about it.
 We are all human beings, and none of us is perfect.
 So don't be too hard on yourself, especially when learning something new.
 Each time I made a mistake, I simply thought, "oops", and resumed the next steps towards a solution the best I could.
 Always focus on the process towards a solution, not the bumps in the road on your journey there.
 I'm currently at the autonomous stage for the Beginner's Method, and I'm somewhere between the cognitive/associative stages for the Fridrich Method F2L.
 I hope that helps provide a better "feel" for what each of those 3 stages mean.
 Note: A few months after I joined leetcode in 2017 and studied Stefan Pochmann's solutions, I stumbled upon the Old Pochmann Algorithm.
 And I told myself, "if this fellow can solve a Rubik's cube blindfolded, I can at least learn how to solve it with my eyes open!" (that's easier said than done, if anyone's interested in learning, check this out: https://claytonjwong.github.io/rubiks-cube/).
-Know when to use which data structure and algorithm.

-Most questions are open-ended and require additional information gathering.
+* Know when to use which data structure and algorithm: Most questions are open-ended and require additional information gathering.
 Clearly and concisely communicate your thought process while solving the problem.
 My perfectionist tendencies are to create an elegant solution on the first try.
 However, all questions asked onsite were non-trivial for which there exists no immediate "perfect" solution.
 Start off with a "good enough" working solution, then optimize it.
 There's no sense optimizing an incorrect solution!
 Start off with basic fundamentals, and incrementally refactor "as needed".

-Be a humble, life-long learner.
+* Be a humble, life-long learner.
 Never give up!
 Never surrender!

-There's a lot of information to acquire for simply understanding the fundamentals of algorithms.
+* There's a lot of information to acquire for simply understanding the fundamentals of algorithms.
 For example, the CLRS "Intro to Algorithms" book is 1292 pages long; that's a loquacious "introduction"!
 It takes time to fundamentally understand these algorithms by sharpening the mind's eye.
 However, the brain can slowly restructure itself to meet cognitive demands.
 Just learn a little bit each day and stick with it.
 The compounding interest (ie. pay day) will come.
 That's the law of the harvest, you reap what you sow.
-Final Thoughts: I really hope this is a helpful and motivational post for everyone, and especially for "older" software engineers like myself.
+* Final Thoughts: I really hope this is a helpful and motivational post for everyone, and especially for "older" software engineers like myself.
 Have fun and keep learning!
 Continually re-invent yourself as a modern software engineer.

 ## How to get into FAANG